-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Self-administered drugs in an outpatient hospital Covered only under specific conditions.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Expenses for lodging when staying with a relative or friend Meals Self-administered drugs in an outpatient hospital Covered only under specific conditions.

 We regularly review new procedures, devices and drugs to determine whether or not they are safe and effective for members.
 New procedures and technology that are safe and effective are eligible to become covered services.
 If the technology becomes a covered service, it will be subject to all other terms and conditions of the plan, including medical necessity and any applicable member copayments, coinsurance, deductibles or other payment contributions.